Teamwork/kommentaar/doc/syntax.markdown

 - `schema: path`    – use a JSON schema file (as JSON as YAML) to describe this parameter, ignoring the Kommentaar directives for it.
 The path is relative to the file in which it's found.
+- `oneof: t1 t2 ..`  – parameter is exactly one of these types.
+Use for a field that is genuinely a union, such as a Go `any` holding a string for one variant and a number for another.
+Each type is a JSON schema type name (`string`, `number`, `integer`, `boolean`, `object`, `null`), and a `[]` prefix makes an array of that type.
+At least two are required.
+- `anyof: t1 t2 ..`  – as `oneof`, but the value may match more than one of the types.
 - `field-whitelist: field_one field_two` - whitelist certain fields to be included in the struct's parameters
 - Any [format from JSON schema][json-schema-format].

+`oneof` and `anyof` reach the OpenAPI 3 output as `oneOf` and `anyOf`.
+Swagger 2.0 has no keyword for a choice between shapes, so the OpenAPI 2 output records the alternatives in `description` instead and leaves `type` as it was.
+Do not expect the two output formats to describe such a field identically.

 Examples: